Arleycht/fisch-bot/README.md

 ## Setup and Usage

-It is recommended to use a Python virtual environment so run this script.
+It is recommended to use a Python virtual environment to run this script.

 You can do this by opening a command prompt terminal in the repository directory and running `python -m venv .venv` to create a virtual environment in the `.venv` directory.